See crime rates for the safest cities.

 If you call The Mount Rushmore State home, chances are you don’t spend a lot of time worrying about crime and safety.
-South Dakota’s level of concern in our State of Safety survey is nearly 37% lower than the rest of the country.
-For those in the state’s safest cities, that concern might be closer to nil, with crime rates that are about half of what we found statewide.
+In our State of Safety survey, people living in South Dakota reported some of the lowest levels of concern nationwide, and they were among those least likely to report first-hand experiences with any type of crime.

 In this report